jmcavaddy/svg-logo-generator/README.md

 To use this software, clone the repo to your local machine, open the file in a command line, and enter "npm start".
 You will be prompted through 4 questions, then your logo will be generated as an SVG file named "logo.svg" in the "examples" directory.
 WARNING: only one logo will be saved at a time, so make a copy of any logos you would like to save!

 ## Usage
 Once "npm start" is run, follow the instructions.
 The command line will ask for text for the logo (which must be at least 1 character and not more than 3 characters), a color for the text's font, a shape, and a color for the shape.
+I have posted a YouTube [walthrough video](https://youtu.be/VaozALFJb84) that demonstrates how to use this software.

 ## License
 This project is licensed under the MIT license.